 - part-time working.

-But be aware that you only have the right to ask for flexible working – not the right to have it.
+Be aware that you only have the right to ask for flexible working – not the right to have it.

 If your employer agrees, it usually takes around 14 weeks from your request for flexible working to put in place the new arrangement.